asaurasieu/asaurasieu/README.md

 👋 Hey there!
 I'm Ana, a Spanish Computer Scientist  specializing in Artificial Intelligence and Cybersecurity.
 I love technology in general and a good challenge.
 I'm here to sharpen my technical skills and become the professional I've always dreamed of being.

-You'll find me experimenting, learning, sharing what I know, and yeah, breaking things occasionally (it's all part of the process). ☠️
+You'll find me experimenting, learning, sharing what I know, and yeah, breaking things occasionally (it's all part of the process) ☠️

 When I'm not glued to a computer screen, I'm perfecting my Karate techniques, on a tennis court, catching waves on the south coast of France, or rewatching classic sci-fi movies for the hundredth time.